 Our dedicated Local Authority team has direct experience of working for and with local government and an in-depth understanding of the complexities of managing recycling collection systems.

-We provide a competitive, reliable, and sustainable long-term service to more than 45 UK local authorities currently, recycling over a quarter of a million tonnes of food waste from homes across the UK each year.
+We provide a competitive, reliable, and sustainable long-term service to more than 65 local authorities across England and Wales, recycling over a quarter of a million tonnes of food waste from homes across the UK each year.